 Our risk assessment approach ensures that material ESG issues are considered for all new credit applications, capital market transactions, and during periodic reviews.
-Specific sector guides are established to provide further guidance on ESG risks unique to that industry.
-These are established taking into consideration our strategy and level of exposure to a sector and presently cover eight sectors namely agriculture, chemicals, energy, infrastructure, mining and metals, waste management, forestry and defence.
-We are guided by sectoral standards, principles or guidelines and industry best practices such as the International Finance Corporation Performance Standards and World Bank Environmental, Health and Safety Guidelines.
+Specific sector guides are established to provide further guidance on ESG risks pertinent to that industry.
+These are developed taking into consideration our strategy and level of exposure to a sector and presently cover seven sectors, namely agricultural commodities, palm oil, chemicals, oil and gas, mining and metals, power generation and infrastructure.
+We are guided by sectoral standards, and industry best practices such as the International Finance Corporation Performance Standards and World Bank Environmental, Health and Safety Guidelines.

-- The ESG risk assessment is designed to allow an overall understanding of the customer’s approach to managing the ESG issues associated with their business activities (including commitment, capacity and track record) and benchmarks it against the relevant industry standards.
-Where we identify potential issues as part of our ESG risk assessment or where a customer is in ESG-sensitive industries, additional due diligence would be required.
-The additional due diligence may entail customer engagement, site visits, review of documentation and where necessary, independent reviews or certification requirements.
-Depending on outcomes of the due diligence, additional escalation, which may include requirements for additional levels of review by relevant industry specialists, and approvals may be required.
+The ESG risk assessment enables us to develop an overall understanding of the customer’s approach to managing ESG issues (including commitment, capacity and track record).
+Where we identify significant issues, additional due diligence would be required.
+This may entail site visits, independent reviews or certification requirements.
+Escalation to relevant industry and sustainability specialists, and approval may be required.

-- If any customer is suspected to be, or there are credible allegations that it is, involved in undesirable ESG practices, we will promptly engage the customer concerned.
+If any customer is suspected to be involved in undesirable ESG practices, we will promptly engage the customer.
 If the customer is not willing to take steps to adequately manage and mitigate the identified ESG risks, we are prepared to turn down the transaction or reassess the banking relationship.